Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification: Introduction

+Such a result is closely related to expansion of Cayley graphs in the following way.
+For a group $G$, a set $S\subseteq G$ is called an \textit{$\epsilon$-biased set} if for every non-trivial irreducible \emph{representation}, $\rho$, of $G$, we have $\opnorm{\Ex{s \sim S}{\rho(s)}} \leq \epsilon$. {Here, a group representation is a homomorphism from $G$ to the general linear group of operators, $\matr M_\ell(\C)$}.
+The notion of $\epsilon$-biased set over $G=\Z^k_2$ was introduced in the pioneering work of Naor and Naor~\cite{NN90}.
+These small-bias sets have found numerous applications (\eg~\cite{ABNNR92, Vadhan12, Ta-Shma17}).

+A symmetric subset $S\subseteq G$ is an $\epsilon$-biased set if and only if the $\Cay(G,S)$ is an $\epsilon$-expander.
+Therefore if $\Cay(G,S)$ is a given $\lambda_0$-expander, we can apply~\cref{thm:summary} for each irreducible representation $\rho$.
+This yields that $\Cay(G,S')$ is a $\lambda$-expander where $S' = \{s_t\cdots s_1 \mid (s_1,\cdots, s_t) \in W \}$.
+The degree of the new graph is $|S'| = |W|$.
+Note that over Abelian groups, the scalar amplification suffices as the irreducible representations of Abelian groups are $1$-dimensional, \ie scalar-valued functions called \emph{characters}.
+However, for general finite groups, one needs the amplification result for operator-valued functions.

-A first approach would be to take $S'$ to be the power $S^t$ with $t \approx \log_{\expan_0}(\expan)$.
+\paragraph{A first approach} One can take $W = S^t$ with $t \approx \log_{\expan_0}(\expan)$.
 However, now the degree, $|S|^t = O(1/\expan^{100})$, has also increased and the trade-off remains the same.
 Thus, we want to efficiently compute a sparse subset of $S^t$ that retains the expansion.
-Since we know what degree we are aiming for, we could try take a sparse random sample $S' \subseteq S^t$ of size $d = O(1/\expan^{2.001})$ and hope that some form of matrix concentration ensures that $\Cay(G,S')$ is $\expan'$-spectral expander with $\expan' \approx \expan$.
-Unfortunately, it is not clear how to show even the existence of a \emph{single} sparse subset $S'$ that achieves the required expansion\footnote{To some extent this difficulty is also present in the proof of the Alon--Roichman theorem~\cite{AR94} and the reason why even for non-Abelian groups the only generic upper bound known uses $\Omega(\log(\abs{G}))$ random generators to obtain an expander.
-Recall that matrix Chernoff bounds deteriorate with the dimension of the matrices, and we have no fixed bound on their dimension here.}.
-Standard probabilistic techniques, such as the matrix Chernoff, have a forbidding dependence on the dimension of the matrices for this application.
+Since we know what degree we are aiming for, we could try to take a sparse random sample $S' \subseteq S^t$ of size $d = O(1/\expan^{2.001})$ and hope that some form of matrix concentration ensures that $\Cay(G,S')$ is $\expan'$-spectral expander with $\expan' \approx \expan$.
+Unfortunately, it is not clear how to show even the existence of a \emph{single} sparse subset $S'$ that achieves the required expansion.

-Switching to the bias distribution viewpoint, a subset $S\subseteq G$ is said to be $\epsilon$-biased if it \emph{fools} all non-trivial irreducible representations, \ie for every non-trivial irreducible \emph{representation}, $\rho$, of $G$, we have $\opnorm{\Ex{s \sim S}{\rho(s)}} \leq \epsilon$.
-Here, a representation of a group is an operator valued function, $\rho: G \to \matr M_\ell(\C)$, that is multiplicative, \ie for every two group elements $g_1,g_2$ we have $\rho(g_1g_2) = \rho(g_1)\rho(g_2)$.
-As mentioned earlier, $\Cay(G,S)$ is $\expan$-expanding if and only if $S$ is $\expan$-biased set.
-Thus, the problem of constructing optimal Cayley expander can be reformulated as construction of small biased distribution with optimal support size.
-In fact, we will see that the techniques work for general matrix value functions (not just representations).